Budibase/website/content/resources/itil-processes/asset-management/it-asset-tracking.md

 As far as possible, this means eliminating the need for manual data entry.
 We’ll see the specific tools and strategies that are available for achieving this a little bit later.

+Take a look at our guide to [ITIL asset management](https://budibase.com/resources/itil-processes/asset-management/) for a broader overview of ITAM.

 ### Why do we need to track assets?

 First, though, we can consider the underling business goals of IT asset tracking in a little bit more detail.